The Original ACE Study

 Calculate your ACE score at www.acestudy.org.
 A high score doesn't guarantee bad outcomes, but can increase the odds of struggle.

-The ACE Study measured 10 types of adverse childhood experiences:
+The original ACE Study measured 10 types of adverse childhood experiences: